 working better together

 Many organizations have gone through extensive efforts to comply with Sarbanes-Oxley and other internal control regulations to ensure accuracy in their financial statements.
 But financial statement controls cover only a small area of risk and often ignore the far greater risks resulting from weak operational and other financial controls.
 Accountants believe that COSO represents a means for developing internal controls to prevent and detect errors and fraudulent activities.
 As described in its definition, however, it is a much more dynamic system used to achieve management’s goals of reliable financial reporting, effective and efficient operations, and compliance with applicable laws and regulations.

 The COSO model can be applied to projects as broad as developing a plan for a new business to objectives as specific as reducing the cost of maintaining a business asset.
 It can be applied to an entire entity, a department within the entity, a process performed by a department, or a specific transaction that is part of the process.

-In this webinar, attendees will learn how to apply the process using examples related to establishing an entity, avoiding errors or fraud that reduce the reliability of financial statements, and achieving a specific objective such as increasing the sales associated with a specific product.
+In this Online CPE Webinar, attendees will learn how to apply the process using examples related to establishing an entity, avoiding errors or fraud that reduce the reliability of financial statements, and achieving a specific objective such as increasing the sales associated with a specific product.

 Mark provides CPE and technical staff training for CPA firms, private industry, state CPA societies, and government organizations.
 His topics include accounting, SSARS, ethics, fraud, internal and external auditing, internal control development (COSO), entrepreneurship, and developing a business plan.
 Mark is in the process of initiating a new entity, The Internal Control Institute, which will be offering CPE and staff training related to internal controls, and in conjunction with professors from Claremont Graduate University, will be providing internal control consulting.